 Putting in the requisite amount of time is critical.
 That’s why it’s wisest to use an established trainer.

 International standards are a minimum of 120 hours over six months or more—up to 24 in some cases.
 At least 30 of those hours should be time spent in public dealing with the distractions and potential surprises that come with it.

 While the U.S. has no defined requirement, self-regulation is critical and these hours and guidelines are wise to follow.
 They break down into the following three phases:

-- Heeling is the most difficult to teach.
-It’s more than “come here” or “sit.”
-It’s about maintaining relative position to the handler (human partner) regardless of how the handler moves.
+- Heeling can be difficult to teach some dogs.
+It’s a lot more nuanced than “come here” or “sit,” It’s about maintaining relative position to the handler (human partner) regardless of how the handler moves.

-- Proofing is the most time consuming, as it requires training the dog to tune out all distractions and constantly be on command.
+- Proofing can be time consuming, as it requires training the dog to tune out all distractions and constantly be on command.

 - Tasking, or learning the specific task they’ll be performing, is what most people think will be most difficult.
 After surmounting the other two concepts, this is often the easiest.
 Tasks include providing guidance or sensing a medical alert.

 It’s time for prime time.
 Video documentation is always helpful when it’s time to put all that training to the test.
 Among other things, some basic expectations for a service dogs include: